 Tennessee Environmental Council

-The Tennessee Environmental Council seeks to educate and advocate for improvement of Tennessee’s environment, communities, and public health.
+The Tennessee Environmental Council seeks to educate and advocate for the improvement of Tennessee’s environment, communities, and public health.

 Cumberland River Compact

-The Cumberland River Compact protects the Cumberland River by engaging businesses, government, farmers, miners, and all community members in the problem solving process.
+The Cumberland River Compact protects the Cumberland River by engaging businesses, government, farmers, miners, and all community members in the problem-solving process.